WestDRI/wgpages/content/python1/python-02-variables.md

 With simple variables in Python, assigning `var2 = var1` will create a new object in memory `var2`.
 Here we have two distinct objects in memory: `initial` and `position`.

-> Note: With more complex objects, its name could be a pointer.
-E.g. when we study lists, we'll see that `initial` and
+> Note: With more complex (mutable) objects, its name could be a pointer.
+E.g. when we study lists, we'll see
+> that `initial` and
 > `new` below really point to the same list in memory:
 > ```
 > initial = [1,2,3]